River Ridge Development Authority Board of Directors

 Appointed by the City of Jeffersonville

 Since 1965, Norman E. (Ned) Pfau, Jr. has been President and CEO of Geo.
 Pfau’s Sons Co.
 Geo.
 Pfau is an international manufacturer of specialty fats and oils.
 Mr. Pfau is a native Hoosier and a graduate of the Indiana University Kelley School of Business, earning a B.S. in Finance.
 Mr. Pfau’s current directorships include Indiana Manufacturers Association (past Chairman); Jeffersonville Urban Enterprise Association; Indiana University Foundation; Indiana University Varsity Club (past President); Paul Ogle Foundation.
-Past directorships include 27 years Bank One Kentucky; 8 years Your Community Bank; 20 years Indiana Port Commission; Indiana State Chamber of Commerce; Ivy Tech Community College (former Trustee); Clark County Metro United Way (past Chairman and President); Federal Reserve Bank of St. Louis-Louisville Branch (past Chairman); Bridgepointe Goodwill & Easter Seals, Inc. (past President); inducted Kentuckiana Business Hall of Fame 2012.
+Past directorships include 27 years Bank One Kentucky; 8 years Your Community Bank; 20 years Indiana Port Commission; Indiana State Chamber of Commerce; Ivy Tech Community College (former Trustee); Clark County Metro United Way (past Chairman and President); Federal Reserve Bank of St. Louis-Louisville Branch (past Chairman); Bridgepointe Goodwill & Easter Seals, Inc. (past President); inducted into Kentuckiana Business Hall of Fame 2012.

 Philip W. "Phil" McCauley, Board Member